HOW DO I PREPARE FOR MY SALIVA CORTISOL TESTING?

 Verify that all paperwork/requisition forms are filled out entirely, place completed paperwork and frozen vials in provided test kit box.
 Place the test kit box, with paperwork and vials, in the shipping package provided.
 Affix the provided pre-paid label!
 (If you are shipping overnight during summer months, you will have to purchase your own expedited shipping.)

-A: Certain supplements can prevent us from seeing our adrenals natural state.
+Certain supplements can prevent us from seeing our adrenals natural state.
 ZRT recommends you discontinue the following before testing:

 * 5-HTP (serotonin precursor)